Contact Us

 • Cited as one of the most scenic hikes in the world, Huayhuash is not for the faint hearted.

-**The 7 Hiking Trails in South America was updated on June 2023!
+**The 7 Hiking Trails in South America was updated on June 2024!

-Inca Trail to Machu Picchu in May
+The Inca Trail to Machu Picchu in Peru

 Hiking